How Local Secrets Will Save You $

 The first extra, hidden charge you need to know about is the ‘Premium Location Surcharge’.

-This is a charge of around $100-$125, which is slapped on to the price of Alice Springs car hire simply because of the location.
+This is a charge in the hundreds of dollars, which is slapped on to the price of Alice Springs car hire simply because of the location.

 Some Alice Spring car hire companies don’t even tell you about it.
 Thrifty is the only car hire company operating out of Alice Springs that fully discloses this charge on their rental agreements and actually tells you how much it is (a murderous 17.5% at the Alice Springs airport).